MikeKlocCZ/mikekloccz.github.io/_pages/about.md

 These are the research groups  and institutions where I am currently active:
 * The lab of  [Momo Bentires-Alj](https://bentireslab.org/article-page/) at the Department of Biomedicine at the  University Hospital  and University of Basel.
 Main goal of the lab is to understand mechanisms of resistance in breast cancer.

  * The group of [Robert Ivanek](https://www.sib.swiss/directory/group/dbm-bioinformatics-core-facility)  within the *Swiss Institute of Bioinformatics*.
 This group is a bioinformatics core group at the Department of Biomedicine.
-I have also close collaborations with the group of [Michael Stadler](https://www.fmi.ch/platforms/platform.html?plt=115)  at Friedrich Miescher Institute.
+I have also close collaborations with the group of [Michael Stadler](https://www.fmi.ch/platforms/platform.html?plt=115)  at Friedrich Miescher Institute (Novartis).

 *   [RXcel](https://rxcel.ch), a pre-seed start-up which I co-founded with the aim of designing "smart" therapeutic RNAs to target aggressive solid tumors.